VIALabs-io/hello-hop/README.md

 ## Project Overview
-The "Around The World Bridge Example" (ATWTest) provides a hands-on experience of using the CryptoLink package for developers looking to integrate cross-chain functionalities into their blockchain applications.
+The "Around The World Example" (ATWTest) provides a hands-on experience of using the CryptoLink package for developers looking to integrate cross-chain functionalities into their blockchain applications.
 It features a smart contract, `ATWTest.sol`, that extends the `MessageClient` class to facilitate a continuous message loop across multiple blockchain networks.
 This loop demonstrates the intricate process of sending, receiving, and tracking messages in a multi-chain environment.

 ## Learning Objectives
 - Understand the setup and usage of the CryptoLink npm package in a blockchain project.